-With more than 10 years' experience in the VPN market, you'd expect WiTopia to have put together an impressive list of features – and the company doesn't disappoint.
+With more than 12 years' experience in the VPN market, you'd expect WiTopia to have put together an impressive list of features – and the company doesn't disappoint.

 - Want to try WiTopia?
 Check out the website here

-The company's personalVPN Pro plan offers all this for $6.67 a month (£5.30, AU$8.80) over 6 months, $5.84 (£4.65, AU$7.70) if you pay for a full year, dropping to $4.44 (£3.55) for a three-year subscription.
+The company's Personal VPN Pro plan offers all this for $6.67 (£5.35) a month over six months (there's no single month plan), $5.84 (£4.65) if you pay for a full year, dropping to $4.44 (£3.55) for a three-year subscription.

-A personalVPN Basic plan drops OpenVPN and 4D Stealth support, and is priced at $5.99 for a single month (£4.77, AU$7.95), dropping to an equivalent $4.17 (£3.35) over one year, and $3.06 (£2.55) a month over three years.
+A Personal VPN Basic plan drops OpenVPN and 4D Stealth support, and is priced at $5.99 for a single month (£4.80), dropping to an equivalent $4.17 (£3.35) over one year, and $3.06 (£2.55) a month over three years.
 While that sounds cheap, we wouldn't recommend giving up OpenVPN's mix of speed and security unless you know exactly what you're doing.

 The Windows client looks good, with gorgeous high-res icons and big buttons.
 It can be very simple, too: launch, click Quick Connect, and watch as the app connects to the nearest server and its location appears on a detailed map.